 Humans are highly visual creatures, and we rely on eyesight to guide us through daily activities.
 Seeing is often used along with other senses to navigate the world around us.
-Keeping your eyesight strong and healthy means scheduling an annual exam with an Orlando LASIK specialist to ensure that all parts of the eye are working correctly.
+Keeping your eyesight strong and healthy means scheduling an annual exam with your eye care specialist to ensure that all parts of the eye are working correctly.

 Shape, color, and dimension are all used by the eye to help the brain connect with the world.
-The eye can see in different kinds of lighting, but some light must always be present in order to see.
+The eye can see in different lighting, but some light must always be present to see.

 Although you can only see part of the eye, the eye is a round globe approximately one inch in diameter.
-The eye is set into the eye socket and connected to the brain so the brain can determine images.
-The eye is set in soft fatty tissue that allows the eye to move as well as provide protection.
+The eye is set into the eye socket and connected to the brain to determine images.
+The eye is set in soft fatty tissue that allows the eye to move and provide protection.
 Six muscles help the eye move.
 It is these structures that help maintain the vision and health of your eyes.

 Some key parts of the eye include: